nencki-lobi/lobi-inhouse/docs/qnap.rst

 Recycle Bin
 ^^^^^^^^^^^

 Delited files *should* be automatically moved to the network Recycle Bin.
-Retention time (admin: Control Panel - Kosz sieciowy) has been set to 180 days.
+Retention time (admin: Panel sterowania - Kosz sieciowy) has been set to 31 days.
 We have *not* thoroughly verified the way recycle bin works, so please be careful.